ruthsarian/RuthsarianBladeController/README.md

 files are [available through EasyEDA](https://easyeda.com/ruthsarian/ruthsarian-blade-controller) if you wish to make your own changes or modifications to the PCB.

+### PCB Versions
+There are currently two different versions of the PCB: an 'H' version and an 'L' version.
+The two versions are the same in every way except in which voltage regulator is used to drive the LEDs.
+The 'H' version was developed first, however limited availability of ['H' version's voltage regulator](https://www.mouser.com/ProductDetail/511-LD39200PU33R) necessitated a modification to support [a different voltage regulator](https://www.mouser.com/ProductDetail/511-LDL112PV33R), thus the 'L' version.
+Unfortunately both regulators (as of February 2022) are now on backorder.

 ### [PCB](https://en.wikipedia.org/wiki/Printed_circuit_board) [BOM](https://en.wikipedia.org/wiki/Bill_of_materials)
 The table below contains a list of all the components needed to assemble the PCB.
 The rows with gray backgrounds contain example components that meet the